-As of January 2021, 10 ongoing trials and one large prospective cohort study are assessing the direct benefits of screening for AF; a summary of these studies is included in Appendix H Table 1.
-Six studies are evaluating intermittent ECG with a handheld device (over 2 to 4 weeks) or continuous ECG (with patch monitor over 2 weeks), three are evaluating one-time ECG screening with a handheld device, one is evaluating continuous monitoring with an implantable loop recorder, and one is using a PPG-based screening with ECG patch, but it is unclear whether the approach is one-time, intermittent, or continuous.
-According to the study registries, five have been completed, but no results have been published as of early 2021.
-The rest of the studies are estimated to be completed over the next 1 to 5 years.
+As of October 2021, six ongoing trials are assessing the direct benefits of screening for AF; a summary of these studies is included in Appendix H Table 1.
+Three studies are evaluating intermittent ECG with a handheld device (over 2 to 4 weeks) or continuous ECG (with patch monitor over 2 weeks), two are evaluating one-time ECG screening with a handheld device, and one is using a PPG-based screening with ECG patch, but it is unclear whether the approach is one-time, intermittent, or continuous.